rancher/docs/content/rancher/v2.x/en/tasks/global-configuration/pod-security-policies/_index.md

 title: Pod Security Policies
 weight: 125
 ---
+Using Rancher, you can create a Pod Security Policy using our GUI rather than creating a YAML file.

 ## Creating Pod Security Policies

-Using {{< product >}}, you can create a Pod Security Policy using our GUI rather than creating a YAML file.

 1. From the **Global** view, select **Security** > **Pod Security Policies** from the main menu.
 Then click **Add Policy**.